Be predictable. Be safe.

 - Use front and rear lights and reflectors for night time riding.

-- Plan to take the safest routes by using printable maps or Google Cycling (select the bike icon in the directions tool bar area), which will identify bicycle lanes, paths and routes.
+- Plan to take the safest routes by using printable maps or Google Maps (select the bike icon in the directions tool bar area), which will identify bicycle lanes, paths and routes.

 - Obey the rules of the road to help prevent collisions.
-Bikes are considered vehicles too!
-See Rules of the Road for more information.
+Bikes are considered vehicles, too.

 - Scan the road, be alert and ride defensively.
 You cannot assume that drivers see you, so make sure that they do.

-Keep your bike safe!
+Keep your bike safe.
 Remember to lock up your bike by using a bike rack or renting a bike locker.
-Visit the City of Kelowna Bike Parking page for more information.